markrusselldev/splashquote/README.md

 - Goal 3: Need something like [Prerender](https://prerender.io)to inject meta tags before the DOM is rendered for the social bots.

 ## Notes
-Image size is set to 1920x1080 by default.
+- Image size is set to 1920x1080 by default.
 This can be changed in main.js
+- Workaround for Goal 3 above: Added copy image url button

 ## Credits